naumazeredo/codesketch/README.md

 - [ ] Camera functionality
 - [ ] Implement window resizing (?)
 - [ ] Windows porting
-- [ ] Write README blank/incomplete sections
-- [ ] IMPORTANT: parallelize subprocess reading to avoid crash
 - [ ] Add version and setup process (instead of sending same data to setup)
+- [ ] Verify if sketch is running suboptimally (may happen with large input)

 ## Learning with Code Sketch